|Position:||Assistant Coach - Offensive Line|

 The Stratford, Wisc., native, Knauf played four seasons at Wisconsin as a guard and center for the Badgers.
 He obtained a bachelor's degree in zoology from UW in 2006 and completed a master's degree in sports management from the United States Sports Academy in 2010.

-Knauf and his wife, Tiffany, have a daughter, Addison.
+Knauf and his wife, Tiffany, have a daughter, Addison, and son, Sheffield.

 -- UND --